kylegrover/kylegrover.github.io/services.md

 ---
 layout: page
 title: Services
-permalink: /services
+permalink: "/services"

 ---
 ## [New Websites - Designed, Developed & Hosted](/services/new-websites)

 #### Starting from scratch?
-I can help guide you through the process and get you started strong.
+I can help guide you through the process and get you started strong with your new site!

 ## [Wordpress Website Management](/services/wordpress-website-management)